jmnarloch/trie/README.md

 Measured using [JAMM](https://github.com/jbellis/jamm).
 The memory sized includes the object overhead and padding.

-* This includes size of empty HashMap, but it expands when new entries are being added.
+* HashMapTrie - the size appears to be size of empty HashMap, but it expands when new entries are being added.

 ## TODO